luigi311/Blog/content/librem-5/index.md

 # Conclusion

 The Librem 5 is a tricky device, it's great at what it does, it's really awful at what it doesn't do, its future was really negative at some points in its life but it's currently looking as best as it ever has been.
+Responsiveness is best in class even though its overall performance is not that great.
+The camera processing is also really good and fast allowing it to actually be useful out in the real world unlike other mainline linux devices which are lacking in terms of focus and color.

 While it's hard to recommend a product based on what the future might be for it, its even harder to recommend a device with not even a potential future such as the Pinephone (Pro) at this point.
 As of right now atleast the L5 has a potential positive future with vendor support at a high point and 3rd party graphics driver development really hitting its strides right now making leaps and bounds and its work making its way upstream.
+If the current momentum continues, the L5 will stand to become a really useful device in the mobile linux world even though it has aging hardware.

 As things currently stand right now, I think purchasing the L5 should only be done if you are looking for a way to fund its future development.
 To tell purism that you are interested in the work they are doing and want to financially support them so they do not stop their work and you support their mission/ethos.
 There have been talks for a long time about a refreshed L5, Fir/v2, and looks like it is still in the plans and is [currently in progress](https://forums.puri.sm/t/librem-5-fir-batch/9491/223) and I hope to hear something soon about it.